unbit/uwsgi-docs/Ring.rst

 OSX/X-Code default paths are searched too.

-For more infos on the JVM plugin check :doc:`JVM`
+For more information on the JVM plugin check :doc:`JVM`

 After a successfull build you will have the uwsgi binary and a uwsgi.jar file that you should copy in your CLASSPATH (or just remember to set it in the uwsgi configuration everytime).